top of page

 ~

 There’s such a shift in how we see our parents from birth to young adulthood.
 When we’re small and completely reliant on our parents, we see them as wise, benevolent and perfect.
 As teens developing our separate identities, we become acutely aware of our parents’ failings (and enjoy pointing them out).
 In our 20’s, we’re getting a broader perspective on life and realizing how our parents’ strengths and weaknesses, their words and behaviours, affected our development.
 For better or for worse.
 Do you remember that time in your life?
+Have you seen teens blaming their parents?
 Perhaps you’re witnessing it now in your own children.
 It's a tender process that takes courage and patience.
 It is one of the main transitions into adulthood and it’s too bad we don't have rituals to mark such milestones.
 It’s awkward, liberating, confusing, exciting and messy – like any sacred transformation.
 For me, it was a baffling and painful period, bouncing between anger and acceptance of my parents, owning and rejecting my character traits and the overwhelming desire to break free from it all and step into living my own life.
 I don’t think there are many among us who turned 24 thinking, ‘I was seen, heard, appreciated and loved exactly how I needed to be.’
 We were parented by humans and so, naturally, there were gaps.
 And, as coach for parents of teens and young adults, I know there are a variety of ways in which people in their 20s respond when they recognize these gaps: (Before we continue, I want to clarify that I’m not writing about the serious traumas experienced by way too many kids; I'm referring to childhood wounds from lesser events and dynamics, like unrealistic expectations, constantly being compared to others, emotionally unavailable caregivers, etc.)

 Minimizing ‘Other people had it so much worse.
 I have nothing to complain about.
 My dad was always angry but he never hit me.’
 When you diminish your wound, you negate or bypass the impact it had on your nervous system, muscles, bones and organs; the way it shaped how you carried yourself and interacted with others; and the lenses through which you developed your sense of yourself.
 Those are real impacts.
 When I hear people saying, ‘I just got over it,’ I always wonder if they have actually healed internally or swept the hurts under the carpet.
 Blaming themselves A young, undeveloped brain comes to a rational, but erroneous, conclusion: ‘It's my fault.
 I'm bad.
 I'm unlovable.
 If I was a better kid, then they wouldn’t do that.’
 These anguished beliefs settle into the mind, heart and body…until they resurface in their 20s.
 Then they may manifest as aggression, self-harm, victimhood or dangerous behaviour.
 Or they may fester inside as self-hatred and depression.
 Either way, without being validated with skilled support, these feelings and perceptions lead to increasing disconnection and the collapse of families.
 Blaming their parents In some 20-year-old hearts, shifting out of self-blame leads to laying it at the feet of their parents.
 It makes sense but it only causes more long-term pain.
 I know this one really well.
 I spent way too long blaming my parents, not for being bad people (they certainly weren’t), but for not being able to do better.
 Of course, I was able to see how they had been shaped by their families of origin and their environments and that they were doing their best with what they had.
 I also needed to assert that I didn't deserve certain treatment.
 In my 20's, I was unkind to them and sometimes rejected them completely.
 Sorry, I was frustrated and confused and didn’t know how to express it.
 Of course, continuing to hold your parents responsible is counterproductive.
 It doesn't change your needs that weren't met.
 It inhibits your ability to attach to others.
 And when you blame others, you give up your power to change.
 Defending their parents My colleague, Sandra, spent most of her adult life defending her parents, especially to her siblings.
 She wanted to be fair and grateful to them for all they’d done.
 'But I see now that I wasn’t allowing myself to acknowledge that the way they parented left me with some unmet needs.
 Needs that have been troublesome for me for years.’
 As I said, there were gaps between how you were raised and the way you needed to be seen, heard, accepted and loved.
 Same for our kids. ~